Portfolio

 Creating the Portfolio structure

-The main flow of the Portfolio domain will be the creation of Portfolios, and Accounts (main or sub-accounts), for one or more resources configured for the Ledger in question.
+The main flow of the Portfolio domain will be the creation of Portfolios, and Accounts (main or sub-accounts), for one or more Instruments configured for the Ledger in question.

 The Portfolio structure must be created in the following order: